CoverRight’s Mission and Editorial Guidelines.

 Our goal is to give you the tools and confidence you need to improve your health and finances.
 Although we may receive compensation from our partner insurance companies, whom we will always identify, all opinions are our own.
 CoverRight Inc. and CoverRight Insurance Services Inc. (NPN: 19724057) are collectively referred to here as "CoverRight".

-Medicare Supplement, also known as Medigap, is a type of private insurance designed to supplement Original Medicare (Part A and Part B) by filling the ‘gaps’ in costs that Medicare doesn’t.
-Medicare Supplement plans are offered by private insurance companies and help beneficiaries pay for out-of-pocket costs such as deductibles, copayments, and coinsurance.
+Medicare Supplement, or Medigap, is a type of private insurance designed to supplement Original Medicare (Part A and Part B) by filling the ‘gaps’ in costs that Medicare doesn’t.
+Private insurance companies offer Medicare Supplement plans and help beneficiaries pay for out-of-pocket costs such as deductibles, copayments, and coinsurance.
 Therefore, to make the most of your Medicare coverage, it’s essential to consider whether a Medicare Supplement plan is right for you.

 However, Medicare Supplement plans may not be the best choice for everyone.
 In this article, we will explore the “worst” Medicare Supplement plans.

-In total, there are 10 federally standardized Medigap plans available in most states: Plans A, B, C, D, F, G, K, L, M, and N each with a different level of coverage.
-There are other Medigap plans that are no longer for sale including Plans E, H, I, and J. However, they still offer their original coverage to those who had previously purchased these plans.
+In total, there are 10 federally standardized Medigap plans available in most states: Plans A, B, C, D, F, G, K, L, M, and N, each with a different level of coverage.
+Other Medigap plans, including Plans E, H, I, and J, are no longer for sale.
+However, they still offer their original coverage to those who purchased these plans.

 In addition, Plan F and C are no longer available to anyone who became eligible for Medicare after January 1, 2020 (if you were eligible before this date you can still purchase one of these plans).